Modern British Values

 Democracy:

 Democracy is rife within our school.
 Pupil voice, as well as parent/carer voice, plays a central part in developing school improvement priorities.
 Pupils have the opportunity to have their voices heard through our School Council and Pupil questionnaires.
-At the beginning of each year when we have school council votes-we have a ‘Democracy’ theme in each class.
+At the beginning of each year when we have school council votes, we have a ‘Democracy’ theme in each class.
 This is an opportunity for teachers to get to know their new class as well as giving children a chance to debate and discuss life in Britain.
 This results in a display in the hall from Nursery to Year 6.
+Children are encouraged to Engage actively in the life of the school and the wider community.

 The school is clear in demonstrating how pupils should contribute and co-operate and consider the views and needs of others.
 Our school behaviour policy involves rewards and sanctions which the pupils have contributed to.
 The School Council meets regularly and takes part in decision making on a range of topics.
 These topics are then discussed at the Council Meetings.
-Pupils also visit the town hall and meet councillors.
+Pupils also visit the town hall to meet councillors, take part in our Trust Pupil Parliament and present information to the school's leadership team and Governors.

 The Rule of Law: